-- The proper valuation of the Company's assets and the calculation and publication of the Net Asset Value of the Company - To review its delegation of the portfolio management function to the Investment Manager on an ongoing basis - To ensure that appropriate and consistent procedures are established so that a proper and independent valuation of the assets of the Company can be performed - To implement a risk management system to identify, measure and manage appropriately all risks relevant to the Company's investment strategies and to review this system on an annual basis - To ensure that a single depositary is appointed to ensure, among other things, the proper monitoring of the Company's cash flows and the safe keeping of the Company's assets that can be held in custody - To employ an appropriate liquidity management system - To adopt procedures enabling it to monitor the liquidity risk of the Company and ensure that the liquidity profile of the Company's investments complies with its underlying obligations - To use adequate and appropriate human and technical resources necessary for the proper management of the Company - To make available an annual report for the Company no later than four months following the end of its annual accounting period
+- The proper valuation of the Company's assets and the calculation and publication of the Net Asset Value of the Company - To review its delegation of the portfolio management function to the Investment Manager on an ongoing basis - To ensure that appropriate and consistent procedures are established so that a proper and independent valuation of the assets of the Company can be performed - To implement a risk management system to identify, measure and manage appropriately all risks relevant to the Company's investment strategies and to review this system on an annual basis - To ensure that a single depositary is appointed to ensure, among other things, the proper monitoring of the Company's cash flows and the safe-keeping of the Company's assets that can be held in custody - To employ an appropriate liquidity management system - To adopt procedures enabling it to monitor the liquidity risk of the Company and ensure that the liquidity profile of the Company's investments complies with its underlying obligations - To use adequate and appropriate human and technical resources necessary for the proper management of the Company - To make available an annual report for the Company no later than four months following the end of its annual accounting period

-The Management Agreement contains customary termination provisions and may, in normal circumstances, be terminated on six months' written notice by either the Company or the Manager.
-The Company may also terminate the Management Agreement immediately inter alia if the Manager ceases to maintain its regulatory permission to act as AIFM or if the Investment Manager ceases to maintain its regulatory permissions.
+The Management Agreement contains customary termination provisions and may be terminated on six months' written notice by either the Company or the Manager.
+The Company may also terminate the Management Agreement immediately inter alia if the Manager ceases to maintain its regulatory permission to act as AIFM and following a change of control of the Manager or if the Investment Manager ceases to maintain its regulatory permissions.
 In addition, either party may terminate the agreement immediately by notice upon the occurrence of certain events including the insolvency or winding up of the other party and a material breach of contract.
-The Company is also entitled to terminate the Manager's appointment on 30 days' notice following a change of control of the Manager.

-The Manager has delegated the portfolio management of the Company to abrdn Investment Management Limited.
+The Manager has delegated the portfolio management of the Company to abrdn Investments Limited.
 Further details of the delegation arrangements are set out in paragraph 9 below.